PagerDuty/pdpyras/sphinx/source/contributing.rst

 ----------------------

 The ``.rst`` files in ``sphinx/source`` are where most of the documentation lives.
-The files ``CHANGELOG.rst`` and ``README.rst`` in the root of the repository also contain content that is included when the HTML documentation is built.

 To rebuild the HTML documentation from the source, run:

 .. code-block:: shell